Master of Arts in English

 undergraduate course work to be applied to the M.A. program must be approved in advance

 by the graduate adviser.
 You can find the MA program learning outcomes here.

 - Students must demonstrate reading proficiency in a foreign language by passing the departmental language examination.
 (This requirement is waived for students who have, within five years of achieving

-candidacy, earned a grade of at least "B" in the fourth semester of an acceptable
+candidacy, earned a grade of at least "B" in the second semester of an acceptable

 foreign language course.
 It is also waived for students whose first language is not

 - Students must also pass the M.A. comprehensive examinations.

 - An M.A.
 Thesis is not required.
 You may take your entire 30 units in course work (Plan

 B).
 Or you may, if you have a strong record and submit a strong proposal, be permitted